-Labour and Employment Comparative Guide - - Portugal
+Labour and Employment Comparative Guide

 1.3 Are employment contracts commonly used at all levels?
 If so, what types of contracts are used and how are they created?
 Must they be in writing must they include specific information?
 Are implied clauses allowed?

-The Labour Code establishes several employment contract types.
+The Labour Code establishes several types of employment contracts.
 A common trait of Portuguese labour law is the promotion of job stability.
 Therefore, temporary employment contracts are legally treated as an exception and the term itself must be justified.

 Employment agreements need not be in writing unless otherwise established in the law.

-However, the law establishes several cases in which employment agreements or parts thereof must be put in writing.
+However, the law provides for several cases in which employment agreements or parts thereof must be executed in writing.
 For practical reasons, most companies will use a written document.

 As an example, a written employment agreement is required in the following cases: